 - Look for ethical ways to get rid of your Christmas tree.
 A lot of councils will compost them and some animal sanctuaries will take them for their birds.

-- Start the new year with an act of love: give now to help families hit by climate crisis in Zimbabwe and Zambia’s current drought.
+- Start the new year with an act of love: ⦁ give now to help families hit by the dual emergencies of climate change and coronavirus.